ClementNerma/NightOS/docs/specs/services.md

 ## Types of services

-An application can expose three types of service:
+An application can expose four types of service:

 - A _main service_, which is used as the default one
 - _Scoped services_, which are used as interfaces for conventional tasks between applications which are not specific to the current one
 - _Integration services_, which are used to interact with the system in specific ways (see [the complete list](services/integration/README.md))
+- _Driver services_, which are used to interact with hardware components through the [`sys::hw`](services/system/hw.md) service.

 A scope's name is made of up to 8 extended ASCII characters.